Securing PII in Nonprofit Grant Databases

 "BOUNDARY_VIOLATION | grantor_id=%s | classification=%s | encryption_status=%s",

-self.grantor_id, self.pii_classification, self.encryption_status
+self.grantor_id, self.pii_classification, self.encryption_status,

 )